phoffer/crystalized_ruby/README.md

 **This is still in heavy development and not ready for use.** If you are interested in creating a proof of concept, I'm happy to assist.
 But otherwise, this isn't ready for real use.

+Current work is splitting this repo into multiple repos:

+1. A Crystal shard that contains the Ruby bindings (will be this repo)
+2. [A faster version of ActiveSupport::Inflector](https://github.com/phoffer/fast_inflector) that utilizes [inflector.cr](https://github.com/phoffer/inflector.cr) as a native extension
+3. A Ruby gem that assists with generating a gem that uses Crystal for a native extension

+This work is being done on the `repo-split` branch.

 ## Class conversion status

 | Ruby class  | Ruby => Crystal | Crystal => Ruby |